CouncilofLorien/counciloflorien.github.io/docs/cards/P/prowess-of-might.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A Dragon attack is modified by +1 to prowess and +1 to body.
-Alternatively, an attack by a manifestation of Scatha is modified by +2 to prowess and +2 to body. <br>_"'I am armoured above and below with iron scales and hard gems.
-No blade can pierce me.'"_ ***---Hob***
+Alternatively, an attack by a manifestation of Scatha is modified by +2 to prowess and +2 to body. <br>_“‘I am armoured above and below with iron scales and hard gems.
+No blade can pierce me.’”_ ***---Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>